Our history and achievements

 1950s After years of hard work, we were delighted that the first National Parks in England and Wales were designated.
 By the end of the 1950s, 10 National Parks were established: the Peak District, the Lake District, Snowdonia, Dartmoor, Pembrokeshire Coast, North York Moors, Yorkshire Dales, Exmoor, Northumberland and the Brecon Beacons.

 1949: Finally!
-We celebrated our first success - the passing of the National Parks and Countryside Rights of Way Act which enabled the designation of National Parks.
+We celebrated our first success - the passing of the National Parks and Access to the Countryside Act 1949 which enabled the designation of National Parks.

 1936: On the 26 May 1936, we held our first meeting lobbying for National Parks to be established.